date2026/coar/README.md

 ### 1. Start foreground workloads

-Start foreground distribute data analytics workloads by Hibench.
+Start foreground distributed data analytics workloads by Hibench (following the instructions at https://github.com/Intel-bigdata/HiBench).
 Use K-means clustering as an example.

 `bash [your_path_to_hibench]/bin/workloads/ml/kmeans/spark/run.sh`